anirudhacharya/ps-lite/docs/overview.md

    Push(grad);    // push the gradients to the servers }
 ```
-which is almost identical to asynchronous SGD but only *b/num_workers* examples
+which is almost identical to asynchronous SGD but only **num_workers** examples
 are processed each time.

-While for a server node, it has an additional aggregation step comparing to
+While for a server node, it has an additional aggregation step when compared to
 asynchronous SGD

 ```c++